-Many years ago, I coined a phrase called "The Snooze Button Generation" (TM) to describe my generation, or people born somewhere in the 1970s (of course, there can be some overlap with those born in the late '60s and others in the early '80s).
-I still am a fan of that phrase and believe it perfectly describes my generation.
+Many years ago, I coined a phrase called "The Snooze Button Generation" (TM) to describe my generation, or people born between 1965 and 1979.

 The ramifications of the snooze button go deep.
 Apathy, selfishness, laziness, sleepiness and/or general confusion became commonplace FOR AN ENTIRE GENERATION.